pietrorea/pietrorea.com/src/content/now.md

 status: published
 ---

-Here’s what I’m currently working on (last updated Jul 09, 2020):
+Here’s what I’m currently working on (last updated Aug 13, 2020):

 - As of this writing, I'm one week into my new job at Capital One.
 After almost exactly three years at [Upside](https://upside.com), I joined Capital One's mobile engineering team to work on their iOS app.
 After a couple years doing full stack web development, this is a nice return to Swift and native mobile development.
 - I’m on the lookout for a new programming side project.
 I’m in the early stages of research for a new side project.
 It’s likely going to be a Chinese dictionary app for iOS.